Mandur/HackZurich2017/ABB/README.md

 To run RobotStudio in a virtual machine you will need a license key.
 Come to our booth and we will provide you with one.

+Learn more about RobotStudio by looking at the [tutorial videos](http://new.abb.com/products/robotics/robotstudio/tutorials).
+Here you can find out how to create your own movements and gestures.
+Also, come by our booth and we will help you!

 # Robot Web Services
 Robot Web Services is an HTTP based API for controlling robots.
 You will use it to control both virtual and real robots.